Co fermented Coffee Passion Fruit & Coconut

 This coffee is excellent cold brewed or flash chilled.
 We use it in mocktails as a replacement for apertif and amari.

-We brewed it in the Chemex for a sweet sour apple candy cup.
+We brewed it in the Chemex for a sweet plus sour pineapple candy cup.
 Coarse grinds worked best as this coffee can be a little overwhelming when the TDS high… unless you’re mixing it with cream.
 Or even better, over ice cream.

-It’s definitely got a bold hemp flower aroma.
+It’s definitely got a subtle aroma for a co-ferment.
 Indeed, this one makes people smile when offered as a wacky, out of this world espresso.
 Balanced against no lack of surprises, it fascinates us with every new shot we pull.
 Lastly, we recommend 18.5 grams in and 41 grams out at about 28-30 seconds for an all-over-the-place shot, tangy acidity, and a creamy body.

 Firstly, a natural mutation of a well known Coffea Arabica coffee from the Reunion Islands called Bourbon.